 Civil society organisations play an important role in the debate on and implementation of asylum policy.
 Their specific expertise and knowledge is synergetic and is often of added-value to the Agency’s work.
 The EUAA is committed to maintaining a close dialogue with relevant civil society organisations and competent bodies active in the field of asylum and reception.

-On 23 June 2022, the Management Board has adopted MB Decision No 111 establishing the Consultative Forum under the EUAA and setting out the rules regarding its composition and conditions for transmitting information thereto.
+Management Board Decision No 111 establishes the Consultative Forum under the EUAA and sets out the rules regarding its composition and conditions for transmitting information thereto.
+The Management Board Decision will, in due time, be complemented by the working methods, which are to be established by the Consultative Forum itself.

 - Complete the online expression of interest form